AareyanManzoor/AareyanManzoor.github.io/_posts/2023-08-07-Gauss-Sums-and-Kronecker-Weber.md

 <p> Recently I was a counselor at <a href="https://rossprogram.org/">the Ross math program</a> where quadratic reciprocity was one of the main things we built up to. (as a side note, I seriously recommend this job, some of the most fun I have had.)
 Quadratic reciprocity has always been mysterious to me.
 It is a simple enough statement: knowing when \(p\) is a QR mod \(q\) can be determined if we know when \(q\) is a QR mod \(p\).
 However this has led itself to 246 published proofs somehow, which always suggested to me something deep should be embedded into the statement.
 However before last month I could not really convince myself of this being a deep statement.
 A lot of proofs of it is often just e.g. counting or doing a computation and it just comes out.</p>

-<p> We will look at in this blog, one of Gauss' \(8\) proof of this.
+<p> We will look at in this blog, one of Gauss' \(8\) proofs of this.
 The proof by so called Gauss sums.
 This is a common proof presented in many elementary number theory class. but usually without any intuition: its just computation.
 We will assume some Field theory and Galois theory, basically just know the Galois correspondence.
 Also for our intents and purposes, \(2\) doesn't exist!</p>

 <h2>When is -3 a quadratic residue?</h2>